-(A) Declare that the Punitive Provisions unconstitutionally and illegally violate the rights of Plaintiff Elected Officials to absolute legislative immunity;

-(B) Declare that the Punitive Provisions applicable to Plaintiff Municipalities violate the separation of powers and governmental immunity mandated by the Florida Constitution;

-(C) Declare that the Punitive Provisions violate the rights of Plaintiffs under the First and Fourteenth Amendments to the United States Constitution;

-(D) Declare that the Punitive Provisions violate due process rights of Plaintiff Elected Officials under the Fourteenth Amendment to the United States Constitution;

-(E) Declare that Plaintiff Elected Officials' rights under Article IV, Section 7(c) of the Florida Constitution not to be removed from office except for indictment or conviction of a crime is violated by the removal power given to the Governor under the Florida Punitive Provisions;

-(F) Declare that the Punitive Provisions violate the home rule rights of PlaintiffMunicipalities under the Florida Constitution;

-(G) Enjoin Defendants from enforcing the Punitive Provisions; and

-(H) Grant such other relief as the Court may deem just and proper.
+- (A) Declare that the Punitive Provisions unconstitutionally and illegally violate the rights of Plaintiff Elected Officials to absolute legislative immunity; - (B) Declare that the Punitive Provisions applicable to Plaintiff Municipalities violate the separation of powers and governmental immunity mandated by the Florida Constitution; - (C) Declare that the Punitive Provisions violate the rights of Plaintiffs under the First and Fourteenth Amendments to the United States Constitution and Article I, Sections 4 and 5 of the Florida Constitution; - (D) Declare that the Punitive Provisions violate the due process rights of Plaintiff Elected Officials under the United States and Florida Constitutions; - (E) Declare that Plaintiff Elected Officials' rights under Article IV, Section 7(c) of the Florida Constitution not to be removed from office except for indictment or conviction of a crime is violated by the removal power given to the Governor under the Florida Punitive Provisions; - (F) Declare that the Punitive Provisions violate the home rule rights of Plaintiff Municipalities under the Florida Constitution; - (G) Award Plaintiffs attorney's fees pursuant to 42 U.S.C. §§ 1983 and 1988 against all Defendants other than the State of Florida; - (H) Enjoin Defendants from enforcing the Punitive Provisions; and - (I) Grant such other relief as the Court may deem just and proper.